 The International Actuarial Association (IAA) is preparing materials to support IAA member associations and actuaries worldwide with the application and implementation of IFRS 17.

-The IASB issues IFRS 17
+IASB Issues IFRS 17

 The International Accounting Standards Board (IASB) has issued IFRS 17, global guidelines that require insurance companies to report specific information about the insurance contracts issued and the reinsurance contracts held.
 IFRS 17 will significantly impact insurer operations, including more transparency on returns and risk.
 The effective date of IFRS 17 as adopted, is January 1, 2021.
 During the November 2018 Board meeting, the IASB tentatively agreed to defer this effective date by one year. (documents and a webinar)on the subject.

 Current and historical federal and other interest rates